-If fuel has been added to the vehicle using the capless funnel adapter, make sure that it has been removed.
-See "Filling the Tank with a Portable Gas Can" under Filling the Tank ⇔ 240.
-The diagnostic system can detect if the adapter has been left installed in the vehicle, allowing fuel to evaporate into the atmosphere.
+• If fuel has been added to the vehicle using the capless fuel funnel adapter, make sure that it has been removed.
+See "Filling the Tank with a Portable Gas Can" under Filling the Tank ⇒ 271.
+The diagnostic system can detect if the adapter has been left installed in the vehicle, allowing fuel to evaporate into the

+- atmosphere.
 A few driving trips with the adapter removed may turn off the light.
-Poor fuel quality can cause inefficient engine operation and poor driveability, which may go away once the engine is warmed up.
-If this occurs, change the fuel brand.
-It may require at least one full tank of the proper fuel to turn the light off.
-See Recommended Fuel (LYX - 1.5L L4 Turbo Engine) ⇔ 239.